-Europeans struggled to grasp Aboriginal social structures.
+Colonists struggled to grasp the dynamics of Aboriginal societies.
 They sought – and sometimes imposed – categories from their own traditions: clans, tribes and nations.
-The people who lived in Pirrama (today’s Pyrmont) probably accepted the term Gadigal (or Cadigal) and spoke Dharug (or Eora), as did their Wangal neighbours to the southwest.
-It is more significant that people formed links with several places through their mothers and fathers, spouses, cousins, and life-changing events.
-Family groups moved in response to changing seasons or new circumstances.
-Cadigal people had strong relations with other people along the coast: fewer with people living further inland than the Wangal people.
+In reality, people formed links with several places through their mothers and fathers, spouses, cousins, and life-changing events.
+Family groups also moved in response to seasons or circumstances.

 Fishing and Hunting

 Aboriginal people were skilled in fishing, and their middens demonstrate their enthusiasm for shellfish.
 Less is known of their hunting, but we know that people were adept in fire-stick farming and hunting.
 Fishing remained important for many years until the waters were heavily polluted, and most of the peninsula was not closely settled until the 1840s, so some hunting continued.
 The people used this time to adopt new skills and styles of livings.
 As hunting declined, and western clothes replaced animal pelts, the people were less noticeable in the ways they made a living.
 As late as the 1870s distinctively Aboriginal people lived here: after that they no longer stood out among other poor residents.

 We believe that Cadigal people called this area Pirrama, but particular sites of importance can no longer be identified easily.
 Tinker’s Well, a popular source of drinking water, disappeared as quarrying and other industry reshaped the land.
 Darling Harbour and Cockle Bay provided fish and seafood until they were polluted: Tumbalong Park celebrates this abundance, but there is no known connection to the site of the park.